DENSHIN

 ‘Hashira Shochu Shikomi’.

-Records in the Domo Shuzoki, a brewing manual written early in the Edo Period (1603-1867), shows that Japanese brewers have added alcohol (mainly shochu, Japan’s traditional distilled spirit) to the sake mash for centuries.
+Records in the Domo Shuzoki, a brewing manual written early in the Edo Period (1603-1867), show that Japanese brewers have added alcohol (mainly shochu, Japan’s traditional distilled spirit) to the sake mash for centuries.
 This method is called ‘Hashira Shochu Shikomi.’

 Adding alcohol has many benefits, such as stabilizing the sake, creating lighter aromas and flavors, and integrating the flavor profile.

-We hope Tsuchi will lead you to rediscover the attraction of this traditional style of sake..
+We hope Tsuchi will lead you to rediscover the attraction of this traditional style of sake.

 Award-WinningInternational Wine Challenge